Why is Re-Using Shipping Containers Eco-Friendly?

 - Durability.
 Made with weathered steel, shipping containers can withstand most natural events and heavy weather

 - Ease of Use.
 Already in block shape, shipping containers can easily be used to create homes.
 Build a home vertically or expand horizontally.
-It is like building with giant LEGOs®.
+It’s like building with giant LEGOs®.

 - Modern Design.
 Creating a home using shipping containers is creating art.
 Clean lines, colorful, shipping container homes will be a discussion piece for you and your guests.

-- Since shipping/cargo containers are made from steel, they are non-combustible.
+- Fire-resistant.
+Since shipping containers are made from steel, they are non-combustible.
 Nationwide, at least 6,000 people die in fires each year, and an additional 100,000 are injured in combustible wood homes.

 Shipping/Cargo Container eBook – Free Download!